dicer2000/SQLTestProjectsBlank/README.md

 To download this via a zip file, just click Clone or Download and select Download as a Zip.
 Then unzip that file onto your hard drive and open it with Visual Studio.
 It should be ready to go and just bring up a blank page when you run it.

-If you want to clone this into your desktop, it is pretty easy.
-However, you need knowledge of Git.
+If you want to use Git and clone this onto your local system, it is pretty easy.
+However, you need knowledge of Git and the GitHub component installed.
 Follow these steps:

 - Open Visual Studio, but don't open a project or solution
 - Open the Team Explorer window (usually on the right set of tabs)